 Table of Contents

-Secure Remote Desktop with MSP360 Remote Desktop
+Secure Remote Access with MSP360 Connect

 Remote Desktop is an essential part of modern IT.
 It is widely used by users, IT administrators, and support engineers.
 Needless to say, Remote Desktop connection should be as safe as possible to preserve the integrity of transferred data.
 It is a well-known fact that various malware can breach through the exploits of unsafe remote desktop connection.